logisim-evolution/logisim-evolution/README.md

 If you find a bug or have an idea for an interesting feature, please do not hesitate to open a ticket!

+## License
+The code is licensed under the GNU GENERAL PUBLIC LICENSE, version 3.

 ## Other Logisim forks available on the net
 * Logisim by Joseph Lawrance et al. [(link)](https://github.com/lawrancej/logisim) - they have started from Burch's original code and integrated it in several open-source development frameworks, cleaning up the code.
 We have taken a few code cleanups and the redo functionality from their code.
 * logisim-iitd [(link)](https://code.google.com/p/logisim-iitd) - IIT Delhi version of Logisim, it integrates the Floating-Point Components within the Arithmetic Unit.